Food Safety Training in Winnipeg

-Winnipeg First Aid is a top provider of food safety and sanitation programs in Manitoba, with the curriculum meeting the stipulations set by the Winnipeg Food Service by-law.
+Winnipeg First Aid is a top provider of Food Safety Training in Winnipeg and sanitation programs in Manitoba, with the curriculum meeting the stipulations set by the Winnipeg Food Service by-law.
 If you work in food service and need certification, you can enroll in our Certified Food Handler Training Program.
 Our staff encourages everyone interested in learning food safety and sanitation to sign up for training.
 However, the program is targeted specifically towards:

 - Owners, supervisors, and managers of food service establishments